Following her stalker ordeal, Emma Raducanu wishes to relocate to a highly secure gated community.

 After her stalker ordeal, Emma Raducanu wants to move to an ultra-secure gated community.

-After being stalked, EMMA Raducanu is looking for a place to live in an ultra-secure gated community.
+After being stalked, EMMA Raducanu is looking for a place to call home in a highly secure gated community.

-The No. 1 tennis player in the world is interested in houses with cutting-edge security and tennis courts.
+The British tennis No. 1 is on the lookout for a home with cutting-edge security and tennis courts.

-After three visits from her stalker, Emma, 19, no longer feels safe in her parents’ London home.
+After three stalker visits, Emma, 19, no longer feels safe in her parents’ London home.

 The tennis star, who has amassed a fortune since winning the US Open, is interested in the gated community, which has homes ranging in price from £1.5 million to £15 million.

-The unnamed countryside development is said to provide “peace, security, and seclusion” to its residents.
+The unnamed countryside development is said to offer its residents “peace, security, and seclusion.”

-“She will choose a location with CCTV and security systems, as well as bodyguards who could move in,” a source said.
+“She will choose a location with CCTV and security systems, as well as bodyguards who may move in,” a source said.

-“It’s also likely that she’ll invite her parents to live with her in her new place.”
+“It’s also likely that she’ll invite her parents to stay with her in her new place.”

-Amrit Magar, an ex-Amazon driver from Edgware in North London, was found guilty of stalking her and will be sentenced later this month.
+Amrit Magar, an ex-Amazon driver from Edgware in North London, has been found guilty of stalking her and will be sentenced later this month.